Skip to content Skip to footer navigation

 4. Swap standard produce for 'ugly' fruit and veg

-Did you know that until recently a quarter of all fruit and vegetables grown by our farmers never made it into stores simply because they were a bit misshapen?
-The good news is that at most major supermarkets you can now buy this imperfect produce for up to half price.
+Until recently a quarter of all fruit and vegetables grown by our farmers never made it into stores, simply because they were a bit misshapen.
+The good news is that at most major supermarkets you can now buy this imperfect produce for as much as 53% less than the full-priced varieties.

 oddly_shaped_vegetables